Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_mod.rst

 ------------------------------------------

 The MOD files are parsed using the `PyParsing library <https://pyparsing-docs.readthedocs.io/en/latest/index.html>`_.
-The grammar used for parsing can be found in the :code:`dendrotweaks/membrane/grammar.py` file.
+The grammar used for parsing can be found in the :code:`dendrotweaks/biophys/grammar.py` file.

 .. code-block:: python

-  >>> from dendrotweaks.membrane import MODParser
+  >>> from dendrotweaks.biophys import MODParser
   >>> parser = MODParser()
   >>> parser.parse(blocks)
   >>> parser.postprocess()